Delvyn Case, music director

 The 50-member Great Woods Chamber Orchestra is a college-community orchestra based at Wheaton, offering students and members of the general public a chance to collaborate in the preparation and performance of extraordinary music drawn from a wide variety of traditions.

+In April 2013,the GWCO collaborated with the Wheaton Chorale in a performance of Haydn's glorious "St. Theresa Mass", and opened the concert with a suite of music from Bizet's opera "Carmen".
 In December of 2012, the GWCO presented a concert of music inspired by Spain, featuring Bizet's "Carmen" Suite" and Rodrigo's "Concierto de Aranjuez", featuring the acclaimed classical guitarist Aaron Larget-Caplan.

 In May of 2012, the orchestra was joined by Boston Symphony Orchestra violinist Victor Romanul in a performance of Beethoven's Violin Concerto.
 The spring concert also featured the 10-member GWCO cello section in a performance of David Popper's Requiem.
 A month earlier, the orchestra presented "Black Ink: Music by African-American Composers", which featured esteemed composer Alvin Singleton and a concerto by Joseph Boulogne, a Caribbean composer who was a contemporary of Mozart.
 The orchestra's concert in November of 2011 was geared especially toward children, and included a performance of Saint-Saens' "Carnival of the Animals" as well as music by Beethoven, Handel, and a ragtime piece by James Reese Europe.
 In May 2011, the orchestra performed Schubert's Symphony No 3, Vivaldi's double cello concerto in G minor, and Act 1 of Mozart's opera "The Marriage of Figaro".
 The featured soloists in this concert were all current Wheaton students.